Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/09-01-west.png)

-* When you reach the destination event go back to Gensokyo
+* When you reach the destination event, farm until out of MP
 * When you're back at Gensokyo, use the shrine and then do a menu:
 	* <span class="hakurei-shrine"> **Hakurei Shrine**: Level All Characters </span>
 	* Equipment: